Sweets/nougat/README.md

 `-S` - Selects images from the `$NOUGAT_SCREENSHOT_DIRECTORY`.
 To select images, use the following string structure: `YEAR-MONTH-DAY+HOUR:MINUTE:SECOND`.
 You can use an asterisk (`*`) as a wildcard.

 `-b` - Specifies the backend for nougat to use.
-Currently only `scrot` and `maim`. nougat will auto-detect which of these backends exist on the system.
-If both exist, nougat will prefer maim to scrot.
+Currently only `scrot` and `maim`. nougat will auto-detect which of these backends exist on the system if the backend is not specified, if both exist, nougat will prefer maim to scrot.

 `-c` - Copies the output to the clipboard.
 This is not yet implemented.